S-crow/DirtyCow/README.md

 # DirtyCow
-Dirtycow exploit for both 32 and 64-bit
+DirtyCow (CVE-2016-5195) is a privilege escalation vulnerability in the Linux Kernel This exploit is for both 32 and 64-bit

 # Usage Example For 32 Bit